 The Xerus (pronunciation: zEr'us) project is part of a joint marketing agreement between XCOR Aerospace and Space Adventures, Ltd., that provides Space Adventures the first 600 flights to 62 miles (100 km) altitude aboard XCOR’s Xerus sub-orbital vehicle, designed specifically for space tourist flights.
 According to a recent study by the Futron Corp., a Bethesda, MD aerospace consulting firm, the space travel market could generate revenues of over $1 billion annually by 2021.

 XCOR Aerospace is a California corporation located in Mojave, California.
-The company is in the business of developing and producing safe, reliable and reusable rocket engines and rocket powered vehicles.
+The company is in the business of developing and producing safer, reliable and reusable rocket engines and rocket powered vehicles.

 Copyright © 2015 XCOR Aerospace, Inc.